Samuel12209/Knockoff-GPT/README.md

 # Setup for discord

-Do the previous step but instead of a .bat run the python file
+Do the previous step and then run the python file